tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/4-configure_apache.md

 Specifically, it processes subdomains properly, while the one we create effectively redirects **all** requests to the www.* subdomain.

-**Hence, if at some point we decide to use subdomains, we will need to update these files.**
+Hence, if at some point we decide to use subdomains, we may need to update these redirection files.

 ### Step (3.1): Creating the Redirect Config File